 When you get hurt in a car accident, the aftermath of the wreck can be overwhelming.
 It can be tough to admit, but you need help.
 You need money for the flood of expenses coming your way.
 You need expert legal advice.

 Never try to handle a car accident claim on your own.
 That’s asking for trouble… and a mountain of stress.
-Instead, partner with an experienced auto accident attorney right away.
+Instead, partner with an experienced auto accident attorney right away to the right car accident legal advice.

 Many people hesitate to reach out to a lawyer because common misconceptions have left them afraid of fees or complications.
 The truth is, a dedicated lawyer can simplify every step of the claims process for you.
 Better yet, many personal injury lawyers work on contingency and do not collect any upfront fees.
 You pay them nothing at all unless they’ve helped you get paid first.